williamleecn/FXPHPFramework/README.md

 Config:

     copy Framework.Config.Demo.php to Framework.Config.php, and config the new file.

-    /data  Config & Log Folder

 Folders Info: